underscoreio/underscoreio/src/html/_posts/2015-03-05-compositional-music-composition.md

 ---

 Noel [recently wrote about][studio-scala] [Doodle][doodle],
-the compositional drawing library we are featuring in our new studio-format [Essential Scala][essential-scala] course.
+the compositional drawing library featured in [Creative Scala][creative-scala] and our new studio-format Essential Scala.
-Today I want to introduce you to another library called *Compose* ([code on Github][compose]).
+Today I want to introduce you to another library called [Compose][compose].
 This new library, which will be featured in future courses, applies the same functional programming principles to music.

 <!-- break -->

+I'll be [speaking][async-talk] about Doodle and Compose at [Async][async] in Brighton on March 19th.
+All welcome---come and say hi!

 Doodle and Compose are both designed in a classicly functional manner.
 The user builds a representation of the desired output